cms636/cms636.github.io/_posts/2018-09-24-cfrp-part-2-real-data.md

 ## Visualization updates

 ### Missing data
 One of the first problems we realized was that we couldn't show the data of each play throughout the year.
-Some plays were only shown one or two months out of the year and the theaters weren't showing anything at all during some parts of the year.
+Some plays were only shown for one or two months and the theaters didn't show anything at all during some parts of the year.
 For example, in 1779, there are only sales data from December to July, leaving everything from September to November blank.
 In 1780, there was only sales data from January to March.

 So instead of having our visualization show the **sales data for one play** through the year, we decided to take the total ticket sales from the **most popular play** each month.